Wandering domains for entire functions of finite order in the Eremenko-Lyubich class: Quasiregular interpolation and definition of the function

 \begin{rmk} Note that Lemma~\ref{lem:interpolation} is similar to Bishop's $\exp$-$\cosh$ Interpolation Lemma \cite[Lemma~7.1]{bishop15}\vseven{, which claims that given a partition of $i\R$ into two collections of intervals $\mathcal{J}_1$ and $\mathcal{J}_2$ with endpoints in $i\pi\Z$, there exists a quasiregular mapping $\nu:\mathbb{H}_r\to\C\setminus[-1,1]$ such that $\nu(z) = \cosh z$ on $\mathcal{J}_1$ and $\nu(z) = \exp z$ on $\mathcal{J}_2$.
 Unfortunately, such a quasiregular mapping cannot exist because of the criticality/non-criticality of the maps.
 In fact, suppose, for example, $\nu(iy) = \exp (iy)$ for $y\ge 0$ and $\nu(iy) = \cosh (iy)$ for $y <0$ and $\nu_j$ is quasiregular in $\mathbb{H}_r$.
 If the local map $\nu_j$ near $0$ covers the upper half unit disk $n$ times and its complement $(n+1)$ times for some $n \ge 0$, let

 then, by composing the branched covering map $w \mapsto (w-1)^\alpha$, $h(z) = (\nu_j(z)-1)^{\alpha}$ induces a quasiconformal map onto a smooth Jordan domain near $0$, hence it is quasisymmetric.
 Therefore the H\"older exponents at $0$ from both sides must coincide, and this contradicts the fact that $\cosh$ has a critical point at $0$, but $\exp$ does not.
-However, this can be amended by doing the interpolation away from the critical points, as we have done in our construction.} \end{rmk}
+However, this can be amended by \redf{replacing $\cosh$ by a piecewise linear function on $i\R$ that maps $i\pi\Z$ to $\{\pm 1\}$ in the same way that $\cosh$ does} as described in Bishop's note\footnotemark[1].} \end{rmk}

 Following the strategy of Bishop, each critical point $ih_n \in D_n$ \vseven{of $g_\mathbf{w}$} will produce a critical value $w_n\in \overline{\D}_{3/4}$, the position of which will be adjusted to create the oscillating wandering domain.
 In the following result we show that the position of $w=\rho_w(0)$ can be chosen using a map $\rho_w$ with bounded dilatation.
 This fact was already used in Bishop's construction; see the discussion on the map~$\rho$ in \cite[p.~28]{bishop15} or the map~$\rho_n$ in \cite[p.~485]{fagella-godillon-jarque15}.